MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ---
 author: Mamaylya
-description: Understand the building blocks of Dynamics 365 Guides in preview ms.author: Mamaylya ms.date: 07/23/2019 ms.service: crm-online ms.topic: article
+description: Understand the building blocks of Dynamics 365 Guides (Preview) ms.author: Mamaylya ms.date: 07/23/2019 ms.service: crm-online
+ms.topic: article
-title: Get started with Dynamics 365 Guides in preview ms.reviewer: v-brycho
+title: Get started with Dynamics 365 Guides (Preview) ms.reviewer: v-brycho
 ---

-# Get started with Dynamics 365 Guides in preview
+# Get started with Dynamics 365 Guides (Preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-So you’ve set up Microsoft Dynamics 365 Guides in preview using the [Setup topic](setup.md) and you’re ready to get started.
+So you’ve set up Microsoft [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] using the [Setup topic](setup.md) and you’re ready to get started.
 What do you do next?

-There are three basic things you can do with Dynamics 365 Guides:
+There are three basic things you can do with [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]s:

 - Create a guide (author a guide).